unccd/Prais4-reporting-manual/SO3.md

   - National data
 * - __Input data__

-    (Data needed to generate indicator SO 3-3 as described in Steps 2 to 4)
+    Data needed to generate indicator SO 3-3 as described in Steps 2 to 4
-  - Input data used to calculate the default Drought Vulnerability Index (DVI) is drawn from various sources such as World Bank, Organisation for Economic Cooperation and Development, Food and Agriculture Organization of the United Nations, and Joint Research Centre.
+  - Input data used to calculate the default Drought Vulnerability Index (DVI) is drawn from various sources such as World Bank, Organisation for Economic Cooperation and Development, Food and Agriculture Organization of the United Nations, and Joint Research Centre of the European Commission.
   - Freely available datasets for the calculation of the factors needed to derive the DVI are listed in table 14 of the "[Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3](https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_Strategic-Objective-3_2021.pdf)".

-    Alternatively, if available, in-country datasets with higher spatial resolution and fewer gaps over the baseline and reporting period.
+    Alternatively, if available, in-country datasets with higher spatial resolution and fewer gaps over the period 2000-2023.
 * - __Output data__

-    (DVI indicator resulting from the analysis described in Steps 2 to 4)
+    DVI indicator resulting from the analysis described in Steps 2 to 4
-  - 2018 DVI for the baseline and the reporting period.
-Regions where droughts could be meaningless, such as deserts and cold areas, are masked.
+  - 2018 DVI
-  - Annual or near-annual DVI for the baseline and reporting periods.
+  - Annual or near-annual DVI for the period 2000-2023.
 * - __Classification__
   - Continuous, fractional scale from 0 to 1 but classification based on quantiles to group the vulnerability classes.
   - Continuous scale from 0 to 1.